-Here’s 10 takeaways from the Toronto Raptors’ 118-112 double-overtime win over the Milwaukee Bucks in Game 3 of the Eastern Conference finals.
+Here’s 10 takeaways from the Toronto Raptors’ 100-94 victory over the Milwaukee Bucks in Game 6 to advance into the NBA Finals.